Choice Hotels shares rise on special dividend plan

-(Reuters) - Shares of Choice Hotels International Inc (CHH.N) rose as much as 11 percent on Wednesday after the hotel franchiser said it plans to issue notes to fund a $600 million special dividend.
+June 20 (Reuters) - Shares of Choice Hotels International Inc rose as much as 11 percent on Wednesday after the hotel franchiser said it plans to issue notes to fund a $600 million special dividend.

 Brokerage Robert W. Baird, which upgraded Choice Hotels to “neutral”, said the $600 million special dividend implies a payout of about $10 per share.